terrapower/armi/doc/user/inputs.rst

 material named "Air".
 You simulation will use the first Air it finds in a namespace (so in ``myArmiApp.materials.prod`` in the example above).

-As a final note, while this setting is often the best way to run a simulation, often people are writing unit tests or otherwise working outside a simulation and want to invoke all the functionality of ``materialNamespaceOrder`` in pure Python code.
+Finally, while this setting is often the best way to run a simulation, often people are writing unit tests or otherwise working outside a simulation and want to invoke all the functionality of ``materialNamespaceOrder`` in pure Python code.
 This is easy to do with the method ``armi.materials.setMaterialNamespaceOrder``::